 Summertime in Columbus, Ohio, means an abundance of long, sunny days that almost always include plenty of heat and humidity.
-When the temperature rises, a fun place to get a little relief is at one of the four of water parks in the area.
+When the temperature rises, a fun place to get a little relief is at one of the water parks in the area.
 But you don't have to limit this kind of splashy fun to summer—some indoor water parks are open year-round.
-If you're going to be in the Columbus area on vacation, bundle up the kids, the swimsuits, the sunscreen, and some snacks and head out to one of these great summertime (or anytime) spots.
+If you're going to be in the Columbus area on vacation, gather up the kids, swimsuits, sunscreen, and some snacks and head out to one of these great summertime (or anytime) spots.

 01 of 04

 Part of the Columbus Zoo and Aquarium complex, Zoombezi Bay is one wild outdoor water park.
 The entire site covers 22 acres and includes 17 waterslides, a wave pool, action river, lazy river, kiddie play pool, and private cabanas.

 - Dolphin Dash: Up to six guests can compete in this head-first, mat racing, high-speed attraction that starts from a 49-foot tower.
 This slide has a length of 310 feet and is longer than a football field.

 - Cyclone: Dropping from a 55-foot start to reach exhilarating speeds of 20 mph, this extreme four-person raft cruises into the largest enclosed reducing-radius tunnel in the world.
 The Cyclone stretches 209 feet in length and is sure to be the most exciting ride in the park.
 Raft transport is complimentary and starts from the same tower as the Tahitian Twister.

 Spending the day at this water park will surely work up an appetite; there are 10 restaurants to tempt your tummy, including an adults-only cocktail area.

 02 of 04